EyasuTeshome/shifttracker/orientation/plagiarism-test-your-knowledge.md

 1. Find the quiz [here](https://forms.gle/yzxPiTi1rH8c23Jq5)
 2. Answer the questions
-3. Check your answers using the key and review the ones you had incorrect
+3. Check your answers and review the policy if you had any errors

 Now go to your Student Dashboard and submit your exercise.